 Copy ISO Files to Ventoy Drive

-After installing Ventoy in the USB drive, the USB drive has become bootable.
-Now copy Windows 11 iso file that you previously downloaded to the Ventoy folder.
+Once Ventoy is installed on the USB drive, copy the Windows 11 ISO file you downloaded earlier to the Ventoy drive.

 Conclusion